geigerzaehler/beets-check/README.md

   `beet write` or `beet modify`.
 - `convert-update: no` Don’t updated the checksum if a file has been converted with the `--keep-new` flag.
+- `integrity: no` Don't preform integrity checks on import
+- `auto-fix: yes` Automatically try to fix files on import with [third-party tools](#third-party-tools)
 - `threads: 4` Use four threads to compute checksums.

 ### Third-party Tools